 All interruptions, delays, part-time studies and MD studies within an MD/PhD degree program must be indicated in the special circumstances attachment.

-The nominating university must have received a Vanier CGS allocation.
+The nominating institution must have received a Vanier CGS quota.

-Without exception, the Vanier CGS is tenable only at the eligible Canadian university that submitted the nomination.
+Without exception, the Vanier CGS is tenable only at the eligible Canadian institution that submitted the nomination.